 CDL is committed to engaging our shareholders through regular, effective and fair communication, in compliance at all times with the requirements for disclosure of information in accordance with listing rules of the Singapore Exchange Securities Trading Limited (SGX-ST).

 The Company’s Investor Relations (IR) department serves as an intermediary between the Company and our shareholders and the investment community.
 Through effective information disclosure and dialogue, CDL aims to further enhance our corporate transparency and maintain the trust of our stakeholders.

 Click here to read our IR Policy.

-Within the organisation, this commitment is translated into cultivating the values of openness, integrity and accountability amongst all CDL employees.
-CDL has a Whistle-blowing Policy to ensure that arrangements are put in place to allow whistle-blowers (including employees and non-employees) to raise concerns over a breach of these standards, highlight incidents of malpractice or wrongdoings within the Company.
+Within the organisation, the commitment to conduct business with integrity and the highest ethical standards whilst complying with applicable laws and regulations is translated into cultivating the values of openness, integrity and accountability amongst all CDL employees.
+CDL has a Whistle-blowing Policy to ensure that arrangements are in place to allow whistle-blowers to raise concerns over a breach of these standards, highlight incidents of malpractice or wrongdoings within the Company.